intmus/inttheory22-23/_05-counterpoint-embell-shapes/a1-introcounterpoint.md

     - All other intervals, but the most common are:
         - Major 2nd
         - Minor 2nd
-        - Perfect 4th
+        - **Perfect 4th**
         - Augmented 4th
         - Diminished 5th
         - Major 7th
         - Minor 7th

 Students familiar with modern music are often surprised to find that a perfect 4th is considered dissonant in this style.
 The first thing to understand is that the terms *consonant* and *dissonant* are subjective terms that are determined within a style.
-In this case, a perfect 4th undermines the melodic structure of tonality because it implies a weak inversion.
+In this case, a perfect 4th undermines the melodic structure of tonality because, when used melodically, it implies a different tonic.
 Complete understanding of this idea requires a deeper knowledge of counterpoint and implied harmony, so at this point, I ask that you file this away for us to discuss when we get to tonal implications and usage of second inversion chords in Unit 7.

 ### Contrapuntal motion